bossonchan/jjl/api.md

 - hood_id
 - offset - optional, default 0
 - count  - optional, default 10, use -1 to get total items
-- sort   - optional, default -1, use 1 for descending and -1 for ascending

 **status**